Rhymlore/htcondor-web/_featured-users/2021-12-16-precision-mental-health.md

 og_title: Harnessing HTC-enabled precision mental health to capture the complexity of smoking cessation
 link:
 date: 2021-12-16
-card_image: /assets/images/Gaylen-Fronk-square.jpg
+card_image: /assets/images/mental_health.jpeg
-layout: news
 excerpt: |
     Collaborating with CHTC research computing facilitation staff, UW-Madison researcher Gaylen Fronk is using HTC to improve cigarette cessation treatments by accounting for the complex differences among patients.
 ---

 ***Collaborating with CHTC research computing facilitation staff, UW-Madison researcher Gaylen Fronk is using HTC to improve cigarette cessation treatments by accounting for the complex differences among patients.***